 The Government announced that it would be providing additional funding to improve the provision of physical education and sport in primary schools for the two academic years 2013-14 and 2014-15.
-This grant has been extended and continues to be provided in to the 2016-17 school year.
+This grant has been extended and continues to be provided into this school year.

 The purpose of the ‘Sports Premium’ is to provide schools with additional money to improve the provision of P.E. and school sport.
 Schools have been given the freedom to choose how they do this.

 At Christ Church we are committed to ensuring our children understand the importance of being active, having a healthy lifestyle and enjoy sports and games activities.
 We place the highest importance on personal health and recognise the significant contribution PE makes to it.
 In 2017-18 one of the Key Priorities on our School Development plan is centred on improving fitness and participation in sports.

 Our curriculum ‘drivers‘: ‘Happiness and Well-being’ and ‘Outdoor Education’, and our ‘Active Kids’ Council and ‘Happiness and Well-being Council support our planning and delivery of an innovative and varied PE curriculum.
 We believe that the breadth of our PE and school sports curriculum and extra-curricular opportunities provides opportunities for engagement and enjoyment which in turn have a positive influence on the concentration, attitude and academic achievement of our children.

 We are a ‘Primary Stars’ school, partnering with Shrewsbury Town Football Club to use sport to improve standards across the curriculum.
 This partnership means that alongside specialist sports coaching, teaching staff also receive high quality training enabling them to deliver high quality PE.
 Our July 2017 Ofsted report commented particularly on the success of this partnership.